zokwezo/sango/src/lib/transcode/README.md

 ### CHALLENGES

+UTF8 is a neverending source of bugs, results in complex code, requires the use of specialty libraries, and makes it difficult to have random access to substrings or even determine string length.

-2. It is tedious to input Sango text with accents and open vowels ɛ and ɔ from a keyboard.
+1. It is tedious to input Sango text with accents and open vowels ɛ and ɔ from a keyboard.
-3. It is hard for the visually challenged to distingish between circumflex and diaeresis accents.
+2. It is hard for the visually challenged to distingish between circumflex and diaeresis accents.
-4. The width of text hard to predict or assess when dealing with text layout.
+3. The width of text hard to predict or assess when dealing with text layout.

 ### REQUIREMENTS